Origins of the ingersoll-Gardner carriage house

-The Carriage House was originally built by Captain Nathaniel Ingersoll in 1806.
-Ownership passed to John Gardner and then to Jack and Isabella Stewart Gardner in the 1840's as part of the family estate, Green Hill, in Brookline.
-A large front portion boasts a clean enclosed coach room and a barn area at the rear once housed animals.
-The structure of the carriage house remains much the same.
+The Carriage House was originally built by Captain Nathaniel Ingersoll in 1806 at his estate in Brookline, Massachusetts.
+Ownership passed to John Gardner, father-in-law to Isabella Stewart Gardner, in the 1840's and the carriage house became part of their family estate on Green Hill in Brookline.
+The Shirley-Eustis House Association acquired the carriage house in 1999 and the structure remains much the same.
+Similar to the original structure, the large front portion boasts a clean enclosed coach room and a barn area at the rear that once housed animals.
+A new lean-to contains handicapped accessible restroom facilities and a kitchenette.

 Dismantling and Restoration